Reasons to adopt:

 Offer Animals New Hope - Many pets are victims of circumstance - moving, allergies, lack of forethought & deserve a new home.
 These bunnies bring you unconditional love & companionship.
 Be a bunny hero!
 Adopters are heroes in the battle against pet overpopulation & to their new pet!

 Adoption fee's for adopting rabbits vary & will be discussed during the first meeting.
-We do ask for a minimum donation of $50 to help cover vet costs.

 Donations are gladly accepted so that we can continue to provide the best care possible for all rabbits as well as getting them spayed & neutered before going to their new homes as well as any other vet costs they may have.

 Intake Date: October 5, 2022

 Aloy is a timid girl who needs a special home!

 Aloy was left to fend for herself at a car dealership with another rabbit, Herbie.
 They had been there for a number of weeks and in that time, her long fur got painfully matted.
 It must have hurt quite a bit to even hop around.